andre-barbe/Auto-GTAP/README.md

 Mandatory
 - Python 3.6 (other versions untested)
 - Pyyaml 4.2b4 (other versions untested)
+- GEMPACK 12.1 Limited Executable-Image Version
+    - Other versions untested.
+[Download here](https://www.copsmodels.com/gpeidl.htm).
+You may have to reboot after installation.
+    - GEMPACK requires a license (licen.gem).
+You can use a GEMPACK license if you have one, but the download also comes with a free 6 month license.

 Additional requirements for GTAP-E Validation advanced example
 - GEMPACK 14.0 (other versions untested, [purchase information](https://www.copsmodels.com/gempack.htm))